COMPLAINTS AND HANDLING PROCEDURE

 Activities regulated by MERA:

-- Liquid Fuels and Gas, which includes: Petroleum products, Bio-fuels, Bio-gas and Commercial gasses
+- Liquid Fuels and Gas, which includes: Importation, wholesaling, retailing, transportation, and storage.

 The purpose of the procedure is to define the steps to be followed when consumers want to complain against licensee.
 MERA aims to promote consistent and effective handling of complaints.

-Where the consumer is not satisfied with a product or service provided a licensee, the first point of contact should be the licenced operator.
+- Where the consumer is not satisfied with a product or service provided by a licensee, the first point of contact should be the licenced operator.

-The consumer should keep copies of all written correspondence, supporting documents as well details of any calls made or people spoke with at the licensee.
+- The consumer should keep copies of all written correspondence, supporting documents as well details of any calls made or people spoken with at the licensee.

 MERA shall accept complaints from any person or consumer that may seek MERA’s intervention if they are not satisfied with the handling of their complaint by a licensee or if they consider the outcome inconclusive.